samsung-cnct/kraken-lib/DEVELOPERS.md

 k2cli generate
 ```

-* Next we should create a docker container that points to you (and mount your k2 workspace) cluster config (generated earlier)
+* Next we should create a docker container that points to you (and mount your kraken-lib workspace) cluster config (generated earlier)

 ```
 hack/dockerdev -c <PATH_TO_CONFIGS>/<YOUR_CONFIG>.yaml
 ```

 * After some time, you will be in the bash terminal of the container, bring up your cluster
-as you would normally when developing k2 (including any flags you require).:
+as you would normally when developing kraken-lib (including any flags you require).:

 ```
 /bin/up.sh -c <PATH_TO_CONFIGS>/<YOUR_CONFIG>.yaml
 ```

-At this point since you have mounted your workspace, you should be able to make changes to k2 here and even access git commands.
+At this point since you have mounted your workspace, you should be able to make changes to kraken-lib here and even access git commands.

 ### Testing